jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_monitoredfiles.md

-## Open this screen from the Spotlight Client
+## Configure monitored files from the Spotlight Client

 1. Select the Windows Server from Monitored connections.
 2. Click **Monitor \| Monitored Files**.